mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-Alternatively, by using the argument `--store-rules`, a textual representation of models can be written into a text file in the specified output directory:
+Alternatively, by using the argument `--save-rules`, a textual representation of models can be written into a text file in the specified output directory:

 ````{tab} BOOMER
    ```text